Young Shire: Municipality of Young 1882-1980

+Burrangong Shire 1906-1980

 Amalgamation

 A 2015 review of local government boundaries recommended that Boorowa Council merge with adjoining councils.
 The NSW Government considered two proposals.
 The first proposed a merger between the Young, Harden and Boorowa shires to form a new council with an area of 7139 km2 and support a population of approximately 19,000.
 Following the lodging of an alternate proposal by Harden Shire on 28 February 2016 to amalgamate the Cootamundra, Gundagai and Harden shires, the NSW Minister for Local Government proposed a merger between the Boorowa and Young shires.

 Young Shire was abolished on 12 May 2016 and along with Boorowa Council and Harden Shire, the area was included in a new Hilltops Council local government area.